ALL'S WELL THAT ENDS WELL

 Is her own dower; honor and wealth from me.

-I cannot love her, nor will strive to do ‘t.
+I cannot love her, nor will strive to do't. do it

 Thou wrong'st thyself, if thou shouldst strive to choose.